- The Racket

 First, it falsely shows Trump condemning men with Tiki torches—the exact group from “the night before” that Trump had described as “very fine people”:

-Then it depicts two entirely fictitious groups of people—skinny hipster protesters holding signs around the Lee statue:
+Then it depicts two entirely fictitious groups of people—skinny hipsters holding signs around the Lee statue:

 This is what the area around the statue actually looked like on August 12: